CCMurphy-dev/muninn-releases/docs/MUNINN_USER_GUIDE.md

 - **Hide Spoilers**: Hides diagnosis from case list
 - **Show Hints**: Enables hint system (if available)
 - **Auto-advance**: Automatically load next case after rating

+### History

+- **Clear History**: Reset your practice progress
+- This clears your local attempt history and playlist progress
+- Use with caution - progress cannot be recovered

 ---